-Feeling inspired yet?
-Good, but before you go ahead and start crafting your own customer testimonials, it's important to understand some of the best practices for designing them.
-In the next section, we cover key fundamentals that you'll want to focus on when creating customer testimonials.
+Are you feeling inspired yet?
+Good, but before you start crafting your own customer testimonials, it's important to understand some of the best practices for designing them.
+In the next section, we cover key design fundamentals that you'll want to focus on when creating customer testimonials.

 Testimonial Design Best Practices

-While customer testimonials can appear in many formats, there are still some common guidelines to follow regardless of which approach you choose.
-Including these elements should make your customer testimonial feel more genuine for your target audience.
+While customer testimonials can appear in many formats, there are still some common guidelines to follow regardless of your chosen approach.
+Including these elements will make your customer testimonial feel more genuine for your target audience.

-That's why we compiled a guide filled with the 25 best testimonial pages from real companies that we've seen online.
+That's why we compiled a guide filled with the 25 best testimonial pages from actual companies that we've seen online.
 Download the guide to get inspiration for your testimonial page.

 Featured Resource: 25 Testimonial Page Examples

-The best testimonials paint a picture with words so readers can learn exactly what the value of making a purchase from you would be.
+The best testimonials paint a picture with words so readers can understand the value of purchasing from you.
 Be sure to feature testimonials with descriptive language that's enthusiastic and detailed to help convince your prospects to make a purchase.

-Take your testimonial page one step further by incorporating more visual elements — images, videos, and social media feeds are relatively easy ways to make testimonial content more engaging — and to prove to readers that the testimonial is coming from a real person or brand.
+Take your testimonial page one step further by incorporating more visual elements like images, videos, and social media feeds.
+These are relatively easy ways to make testimonial content more engaging — and to prove to readers that the testimonial is coming from a real person.

 Make sure the testimonials you feature dig deeper than "I love [brand name]!"

 Highlight testimonials that align with specific features of your product or service — and connect the dots for readers by linking to different product or tool pages so readers can learn more about what they've just read about.
-If there are relevant images or demo videos you can share alongside these specifically aligned testimonials, all the better.
+All the better, if there are relevant images or demo videos you can share alongside these specifically aligned testimonials.